sam1am/poetroid/README.md

 🎚 Dial a Poet: Twist the top-side dial to select your poet.
 🖨 Print Poetic Visions: Each poem is instantly printed out on a thermal printer for you to keep, scrapbook, pin to the refrigerator, put under you pillow, or simply gaze upon with unbounded joy.
-🔧 Off-the-shelf Heart: Built with accessible, DIY-friendly parts and a whole lot of love for the whole lot of you.
+🔧 Off-the-shelf Heart: Built with accessible, DIY-friendly parts and a whole lot of love from and for the whole lot of you.

 _Speak "stilton," and summon stanzas that sketch the scenery in syllables!_